jacobp24/bookworm_rec/README.md

 ## Introduction

 With millions of books able to be read, it can be daunting to find the perfect book.
 Book recommendation tools aim to provide a one stop shop for your next read.
 Our book recommendation tool, "The Bookish Butterfly" employs a multi-modal approach to offer users a personalized approach.
 Unlike some recommender systems that only rely on ratings or genres, our model integrates multiple search modalities to provide better recommendations.
-We provide many options to the users depending on what they are looking for and do the heavy lifting to get some books that will be a great next read.
+We provide many options to the user depending on what they are looking for and do the heavy lifting to get some books that will be a great next read.
 There's no advertising influence here!

 ## Questions of Interest